Malaysia’s data centre hub tightens approvals on water worries

 Follow topic:

-KUALA LUMPUR – Johor, the Malaysian state emerging as a regional AI data centre hub, is raising the bar for new projects as authorities seek to curb the heavy water use that’s straining local supplies.
+Johor, the Malaysian state emerging as a regional artificial intelligence (AI) data centre hub, is raising the bar for new projects as the authorities seek to curb the heavy water use that is straining local supplies.

-The shift may redirect investment toward more efficient, higher-tier facilities.
-Johor wants all data centres to meet stricter sustainability and energy-efficiency standards in line with international benchmarks, Mr Mohd Jafni told the state assembly.
+The shift may redirect investment towards more efficient, higher-tier facilities.
+Johor wants all data centres to meet stricter sustainability and energy-efficiency standards in line with international benchmarks, Mr Jafni told the state assembly.

 A member of the legislative assembly had expressed concern over data centres’ massive water consumption, with complaints about supply disruptions increasing every year, according to the report.

-Johor has approved 51 data centre projects as of November, with a total investment value of RM182.96 billion (S$57.8 billion), Mr Mohd Jafni was cited as saying.
-Of these, 17 are already operating, 11 are under construction and 23 were approved this year, the Star reported.
+Johor has approved 51 data centre projects as at November, with a total investment value of RM182.96 billion (S$57.7 billion), Mr Jafni was cited as saying.
+Of these, 17 are already operating, 11 are under construction and 23 were approved in 2025, the Star newspaper reported.
 BLOOMBERG